//legal

 9. Security of Personal Data

-• Encryption and pseudonymisation where feasible;
+• encryption and pseudonymisation where feasible;

 10. Data Protection Impact Assessment (DPIA)